beejjorgensen/cs344_curriculum/week07/quiz-7.md

 ---

-The "valid" bit in a page table entry
+The "valid" bit in a page table entry:

 Keeps track of whether or not a particular virtual page is mapped to a physical page.